How to properly use certbot with Nginx on Ubuntu?

 (to fix in your Firefox browser: go to about:config,

-and set security.ssl.enable_ocsp_must_staple
+and set security.ssl.enable_ocsp_must_staple to false).

 The arguments are: